Irish Water Spaniel: Appearance

 The Irish Water Spaniel is a sturdy, cobby dog native to Ireland.
 The coat, consisting of dense curls, sheds very little.
 A topknot of long, loose curls grows downward from the crown of the head and often covers the eyes, with a "beard" growing at the back of the throat often being accompanied by "sideburns".
 The coat colour is a liver-puce to chocolate-brown hue, with a distinct "purple" undertone, not seen in many other breeds.
 The minimal coat shedding does not mean Irish Water Spaniels are necessarily "hypoallergenic", although people who may be allergic to dogs could potentially experience less of a reaction to them.
+Their coat has a natural oiliness to them.

-In addition to their coat, the Irish Water Spaniel has several other distinguishing characteristics which places it amongst the more unique breeds, among these the most distinguishing being the smooth "rat tail", completely free of long hairs (except at the base, where it is covered for 2–3 inches with curls).
+In addition to their coat, the Irish Water Spaniel has several other distinguishing characteristics which places it amongst the more unique breeds, among these the most distinguishing being the smooth "rat tail" that tapers at the end, completely free of long hairs (except at the base, where it is covered for 2–3 inches with curls).
 The face is entirely smooth and, unlike the poodle, should require little or no trimming to stay that way.
+They have almond-shaped eyes, having a deep-hazel hue.
+Their expression is said to be alert and quizzical.
 An Irish Water Spaniel is ruggedly built and, given its name, is bred for the water.
 The breed has naturally webbed feet which aid in its powerful swimming skills.
 Altogether, the Irish Water Spaniel presents a picture of a smart, upstanding, strongly-built (but not leggy) dog, combining great intelligence and rugged endurance with a bold, dashing eagerness of temperament.

 They are the largest of the Spaniel group.
 Dogs range in height from 22 to 24 inches (56–61 cm), and weigh 55 to 65 pounds (25–30 kg).
+Males will weigh around 55-56 pounds while females weigh slightly less at around 45 to 58 pounds.